Symptoms include sudden severe pain in the chest or abdomen and an abdomen that is tender when touched.

 In all types of perforation, the person usually has nausea, vomiting, and loss of appetite.

 The doctor usually takes x-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
-These x-rays usually can show a blockage or paralysis... read more of the chest and abdomen, which may show air that has leaked from the digestive system, a sure sign of perforation.
-Sometimes, the doctor needs to do a CT Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more scan of the abdomen to confirm the diagnosis.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more of the chest and abdomen, which may show air that has leaked from the digestive system, a sure sign of perforation.
+Sometimes, the doctor needs to do a CT Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more scan of the abdomen to confirm the diagnosis.

 If doctors diagnose a perforation, immediate surgery is usually needed.
 Doctors decide on which specific operation to do based on the location and cause of the perforation.
 Doctors' immediate goal is to stop the intestinal contents from spilling into the abdominal or chest cavity.
 Before surgery, the person receives fluids and antibiotics by vein (intravenously).